SoftUni-Internal/interactive-content/EN/00-Objects-and-Classes/00-Lesson-Introduction.md

 **1. Classes**

-- What Classes represents
+- What Classes represent

-- How to define simple class
+- How to define a simple class

 - Constructors, Fields, Methods, Properties